brugal/wolfcamql/README-wolfcam.txt

   }

   Then 'set cg_adShader3 myad1' will replace the 3rd map ad with your custom pic.
-  You can use /devamp somemap  and then /gotoad [ad number]  to find how they are numbered.
+  You can use /devamp somemap  and then /gotoad [ad number]  to find how they are numbered.  cg_debugAds can also be used to locate advertisements.

+* cg_debugAds  adds depth hacked in game numbers to locate specific ads
 * cg_decal[num] to add custom decals/posters
   format is:  place to add decal, some point in front of the decal, orientation/angle, red, green, blue, alpha, size, shader name